-- Achieve a combined minimum of 1950 on the SAT or a composite of 29 on the ACT. - Earn a minimum high school GPA of 3.5. - Apply to the 3 Plus 3 Program when applying to McKendree or during the first year of your McKendree undergraduate experience. - Interview in person with the McKendree 3+3 program advisor, Dr. Kevin Zanelotti.
+- Apply to the 3 Plus 3 Program when applying to McKendree or during the first year of your McKendree undergraduate experience. - Interview in person with the McKendree 3+3 program advisor, Dr. Kevin Zanelotti.

 To progress through the McKendree phase of the 3+3 program, students must: